|

 If you already have a prenup, you may both wish to take advice on signing a postnup if you believe that your circumstances have changed or that your prenup may not be strong enough to satisfy the court on divorce.

-A typical scenario where a couple will enter into a postnup is reconciliation following relationship breakdown to safeguard against future breakdown.
+A typical scenario where a couple will enter into a postnup is on reconciliation following relationship breakdown to safeguard against future breakdown.

-How do I get a post-nuptial agreement?
+How do I get a postnuptial agreement?

 As with a prenup, there is considerable scope to get a postnup wrong, either in content or procedure.
 Therefore, always avoid homemade postnups and take legal advice.